 In order to make arrangements to respond to an incident we are required to obtain certain information.
-When you call 999 we collect and use your details and information regarding the incident to assist with our duty to protect and preserve life and deal with incidents that cause or likely to cause harm to the environment.
-At the incident, we will collect details of injured parties.
+When you call 999 we collect and use your details and information regarding the incident to assist with our duty to protect and preserve life and deal with incidents that cause or are likely to cause harm to the environment.